 So, let's apply this to the real world.
 Here are my own numbers for the major political parties in the UK.
 I used numbers from isidewith for the Policies index.
 The rest are of course my own judgement - part of the usefulness here is to be able to communicate reasons as well as self-analyse.

-already decided to vote for the Liberal Democrats, I was surprised at the incredibly decisive result in their favour.
+Now of course you have only my word for it, but while I've already decided to vote for the Liberal Democrats, I was surprised at the incredibly decisive result in their favour.
 Especially so since Labour do better on policy according to this.
 I was expecting to have to artificially reduce the policy scores of both the Tories and Labour because I don't think the importance of Brexit is adequately utilised in the isidewith measurements; I'd probably opt to roughly halve the policy scores of every party apart from the Lib Dems.
 In my view, trying to get a good deal on Brexit won't work and so all other parties are advocating for madness.
 This more-or-less wipes out all of their other policies since we'd be spending years up the proverbial creek - it doesn't really matter if you've got a paddle or not if your boat is leaking and the piranhas are circling.

 What you can also see here is that some parties do badly (in my estimation) on a range of factors, while some have just a few critical weaknesses.
 UKIP are irredeemable - I hate pretty nearly everything about them.
 Plaid Cymru do well in many areas but fail largely on evidence and ability : in my opinion, Welsh independence/nationalism is utterly barking bad, and they haven't convinced me they know anything much about their other policies either.
 A subtle point that the numbers can't show is that (especially for the Greens) sometimes I don't necessarily disagree with their conclusions, I just think that they're far more ideologically driven than evidence-based.
 Had the Greens persuaded me that their policies really were driven by the evidence, they'd be competitive with the Lib Dems.